 Trump cancels travel schedule after testing positive for coronavirus, keeps phone call on virus aid for seniors

-Trump canceled a rally scheduled in Florida Friday
+Trump canceled a rally scheduled in Florida for Friday

-President Trump cleared his Friday schedule after he and First Lady Melania Trump confirmed they had tested positive for the coronavirus in the early morning hours -- except for a phone call on virus aid for vulnerable seniors, multiple reports said.
+President Trump cleared his Friday schedule after he and first lady Melania Trump confirmed they had tested positive for the coronavirus in the early morning hours -- except for a phone call on virus aid for vulnerable seniors, multiple reports said.

-The president had previously planned to hold a fundraiser at the Trump hotel in Washington, D.C. and a rally in Sanford, Fla. with just a month left before the November election, according to the Wall Street Journal.
+The president had previously planned to hold a fundraiser at the Trump hotel in Washington, D.C. and a rally in Sanford, Fla., with just a month left before the November election, according to the Wall Street Journal.

 PRESIDENT TRUMP, FIRST LADY TEST POSITIVE FOR CORONAVIRUS, SET TO QUARANTINE AT WHITE HOUSE